-Depending on the applied loadings and the type of rock encountered, our Engineering team can assess the best foundation solution in soils with rock layers.
-Please read our Rock Policy in our installation manual here
+Depending on the applied loadings and the type of rock encountered, our Engineering team can assess the best footing solution in soils with rock layers.
+Please read our Rock Policy in our installation manual here.

-When dealing with marine or very agressive environments, Surefoot can be manufactured in Stainless Steel.
+When dealing with marine or very aggressive environments, Surefoot can be manufactured in Stainless Steel.
 Our pile caps can also be coated with marine-grade coatings.
-As for the piles, Orrcon Steel has the Maxi Tube option which has a greater capacity for corrosion than traditional coating systems.

 When required, the footing system is certified by a Registered Engineer/ practitioner who supplies computations, layout plan and certificate of Compliance- Structural Design to the Australian Building Code

 The product has been officially tested to European, Australian and International standards.
 In Australia, it has been tested for research and innovation purposes by Swinburne University.
 In Europe it has been certified by Lloyd’s Registry to meet the requirements of all relevant Euro Codes.
 In addition to this, Surefoot has conducted many unofficial testing over the years for internal research.
 On a more recent note, our company has been engaged for a joint research venture led by the Australian Federal Government in collaboration with both Swinburne University and Melbourne University, this research will have a joint finance of $500,000 for more research and development of our products.
 Please visit our Resources page to see some of our certifications or contact our Engineering and Design team for further information on the matter.

 For quotation purposes, our team only requires a basic diagram of the structure and a description of the project’s location and soil type.
 This service is free of charge.
 For Certification purposes certified drawings and a soil test are required.